Pharm

 1. Indicated in Systolic Dysfunction (consider as an alternative to ACE Inhibitor or mono Angiotensin Receptor Blocker)

-2. Sacubitril (neprilysin inhibitor) increases vasodilation and Sodium excretion
+2. Sacubitril (Neprilysin Inhibitor) increases vasodilation and Sodium excretion

 3. Risk of Hypotension (Number needed to harm 21)